GoogleChrome/web.dev/src/site/content/en/learn/pwa/serving/index.md

 ## The fetch event

-The `fetch` event lets us intercept every network request made by the PWA in the service worker's scope, for both same-origin and cross-origin requests.
-In addition to navigation and asset requests, fetching from an installed service worker allows page visits after a sites first load to be rendered without network calls.
+The [`fetch`](https://developer.mozilla.org/docs/Web/API/FetchEvent) event lets us intercept every network request made by the PWA in the service worker's scope, for both same-origin and cross-origin requests.
+In addition to navigation and asset requests, fetching from an installed service worker allows page visits after a site's first load to be rendered without network calls.

 The `fetch` handler receives all requests from an app, including URLs and HTTP headers, and lets the app developer decided how to process them.